gregorriegler/Bookshelf-Kata/README.md

 Add a feature that allows us to retrieve all books that were stored on the Bookshelf.

 ### Step 3
-Lets add more spice to the Bookshelf.
+Let's add more spice to the Bookshelf.
 Mark every 10th book you add as an anniversary book.

 ### Step 4